frePPLe/frepple/doc/user-guide/command-reference.rst

 Scenario management
 -------------------

-This option allows a user to create copies of a dataset into a what-if scenario.
+This option allows a user to either create copies of a dataset into a what-if scenario or promote the data from a scenario into *Production* database.

 When the data is successfully copied, the status changes from 'Free' to 'In use'.

 When the user doesn't need the what-if scenario any more, it can be released again.

+Releasing a scenario can be done from any scenario while copying and promoting actions can only be performed from current scenario to destination scenario.

 The label of a scenario, which is displayed in the dropdown list in the upper right hand corner, can also be updated here.